If You Live in Missouri, Someone Could Be Spying on You

 - Your business is doing well.
 You have angry former employees (or a current employee) who are looking to destroy your business.
 You may have a dishonest competitor who is spying on your business to learn your secrets.

-- You’re involved in a lawsuit for a divorce or related to child custody.
+- You are involved in a lawsuit for a divorce or related to child custody.
 Your former spouse or the parent of your child could be using hidden cameras, audio bugs, and GPS devices to spy on you.
 This is particularly dangerous if you’re dealing with someone who was or is abusive to you or your child or someone with jealous tendencies.
 If you’re being abused or if you were abused and left, get help.
 Contact a domestic violence hotline in your area or call The Hotline.
 The Hotline also has a chat feature if you believe that someone is listening into your calls.

-- You are a party to a civil lawsuit or you’ve filed an insurance claim for an injury.
+- You’re a party to a civil lawsuit or you’ve filed an insurance claim for an injury.
 It could be a business lawsuit or a lawsuit related to a personal injury.
 If you filed an insurance claim for an injury, even if it is a workers’ compensation claim, the insurance company could go to great lengths to spy on you.
 While some will do this legally, others won’t.

 - You’re renting a house or apartment.
-Some landlords may not know the law and think that they can use hidden cameras to ensure that their property isn’t being destroyed.
+Some landlords may not know the law and think that they can use hidden cameras to ensure that their property is not being destroyed.
 Some landlords know the law and install these devices simply because they want to watch your every move, including in areas of the home where you have a reasonable expectation of privacy.

 - Someone is watching you.
 You may not even know the person.
 It could be someone you knew in the past.
 You could be a victim of stalking.